Welcome to the KGS Stratigraphic Nomenclature Website

 Current Stratigraphic Nomenclature Committee Activities

-The Stratigraphic Nomenclature Committee is prioritizing issues to be addressed in working towards the goal of producing a revised stratigraphic guide and chart.
-The Committee's first priority was to resolve the Carboniferous-Permian Boundary issue in Kansas.
-The Committee investigated this issue and published the results in 2006 (see below).
-The Committee has identified associated issues concerning Permian stratigraphy, and issues with Cenozoic stratigraphy as priorities that are currently under review (see below).
-Updates, results, and any revisions will be posted on this site and published by the Committee.
+The Stratigraphic Nomenclature Committee has prioritized issues to be addressed in working towards the goal of producing a revised stratigraphic guide and chart.
+Updates, results, and any revisions are posted on this site and published by the Committee.
+The Committee's first priority was to resolve the Carboniferous-Permian boundary issue in Kansas.
+The Committee investigated this issue and published the results in 2006.
+The Committee has since reviewed Permian stratigraphy; revised the rank of the Mississippian, Pennsylvanian, and Carboniferous; and examined Ogallala Formation and Neogene ("Tertiary") stratigraphy and nomenclature.
+The results of this work are peer-reviewed and published in Current Research in Earth Sciences, the Survey's online electronic journal (http://www.kgs.ku.edu/Current/index.html).

 Published Revisions to Kansas Stratigraphy